THE COMBATANTS: The knights get ready to swing their swords.

 The grounds open at 4pm and the parade (Festumzug) starts at 15.30.
 The arena show goes from 8pm to 10pm.
 The official program ends at midnight, but you can party on with the Barbarians’ Club if you want to stay longer.

-A "Children's Knights' Tournament" - Kinderritterturnier - takes place in the arena just after each of the daytime performances.
+A "Children’s' Knights' Tournament" - Kinderritterturnier - takes place in the arena just after each of the daytime performances.

 The usual arena show doesn’t take place but there’s so much else going on you won’t even notice.
 Organisers call this night a “Symphony of Light and Fire”.
 Cool!

-*Tickets including admission and a seat for the arena show cost between €33 and €49, depending on how close to the action you are.
+*Tickets including admission and a seat for the arena show cost between €39 and €71, depending on how close to the action you are.

-*Tickets for the roofed royal Lodge cost €65.
+*Tickets for the roofed royal Lodge cost more.

 *If you can’t get a seat for the arena show, don’t worry!
-Admission to the grounds costs €23, where you can see the market, the parade, the concerts, everything really!
-And you can stand at the back of the grandstands and watch the arena show anyway.
+Admission to the grounds costs €29, where you can see the market, the parade, the concerts, everything really!

-*Jesters’ Night tickets cost €27.
+*Jesters’ Night tickets cost €33.

 *Kids under 6 years get in free, but there’s no guarantee of a seat for the arena show.
 Tickets for kids 6 to 15 are €5 less than the adult tickets, except for the Lodge where they pay full-price.